mvbrussel/chess_bot/README.md

 - [utils](https://github.com/mvbrussel/chess_bot/tree/master/utils): utility functions that are used accross the project

 ## Data

+Due to the file size, the source and cleaned data is not available in the repository.
+Please contact me to obtain the data if needed.

 ### Source data
 A dataset is created from [Lichess](https://database.lichess.org/) data.
 PGN data of +1M chess games is downloaded from which the FEN position of the board is derived.
 With this, the move made for a specific board FEN can be derived